JonSno29/Daily_Planner/README.md

 and the backgrounds of all future times are royal blue.
 This webpage also

-displays the current date at the top of the page under the title of the page.
+displays the current date at the top of the page under the title of the page using Day.js.

 ## User Story